sims-bit/Milestone-Project-One.github.io/README.md

 #### Deployment
 I used Visual Studio Code to write my code and I used the terminal to commit and push my code.
 I also used Github Desktop to push code to Github.
 Using the terminal to create my commits after making any changes or additions.

-I created a GitHub repository, Going on to deploy my site to GitHub, by following the guidance document.
+After creating a GitHub repository, Going on to deploy my site to GitHub, by following the guidance document.
 On Github, under Source, I changed the branch to Master for the branch I'm using.
+To get the link for my site I had to go to github pages.

 #### Browser Compatibility
 I have tested my site on the following: